echopen/echopen_prototyping/getstarted/echopen_lab.md

+# Get started

+You can follow this section's guidelines to set up your own hardware lab !
+Here you will find a list of the equipment you will need to build the probe and help us with the hardware.

-# Set up your echOpen open lab
+## Set up your echOpen open lab

 To build the probe, we have provided some tips for a good start.
 The following list \(LabTool\) gives components and consumables deemed essential and required to quickly start a laboratory or a research center to design the echOpen probe.